esheldon/wq/README.md

 The work queue does not require root privilege to run.
 It does not require daemons running on any of the work nodes in the cluster.
 A server instance is run by any user and other users communicate with the server using a client.
-When scheduled to run, the client ssh logs into the appropriate node using ssh and then executes the job.
+When scheduled to run, the client logs into the appropriate node using ssh and then executes the job.

 For best results, users should have ssh keys and an ssh agent running to allow ssh login to the nodes without typing their pass-phrase.
 When submitting many